-- Determination of a macroeconomic scenario for the stress test - Translation of the macroeconomic scenario to model variables - Assumptions regarding new sales and loan redemption - Calculation of expected losses and capital requirements - Calculation of profit and own funds
+- Determination of a macroeconomic scenario for the stress test - Estimating impact on credit risk in the assumed macroeconomic scenario - Assumptions regarding new sales and loan redemption - Calculation of expected losses and capital requirements - Calculation of profit and own funds

 In addition to credit losses and capital requirements related to credit risk, the stress tests also simulate the effect of a deterioration in SBAB's credit rating and the effect of a decline in property prices on SBAB's scope for funding by means of covered bonds.
 These are expected to lead to increased funding costs, resulting in weaker net interest income and lower earnings, and consequently also to reduced own funds.
 Finally, realised losses related to operational risks are also brought out by applying an operational scenario independent of the macro scenarios, thus leading to further deterioration in earnings and decreased own funds.